MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

 [A] Yes.
 PL4XGL can be minimized in the same way.
-Then, the inference time (i.e., classification cost) of PL4XGL will be significantly optimized.
+Then, the inference time (i.e., classification cost) of PL4XGL will be optimized.
 We will discuss this in the revised paper.